 In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about Nevada laws for cultivating marijuana, including punishments, defense strategies, record seals, and immigration consequences.
 Click on a topic to jump to that section:

-- 1. Is it legal to grow your own pot in Las Vegas, NV?
+- 1. Is it legal to grow your own pot in Las Vegas, Nevada?

-- 2. Can I go to jail for growing marijuana in Las Vegas, NV?
+- 2. Can I go to jail for growing marijuana in Las Vegas, Nevada?

 - 3. How do I fight the charges?

 - 4. Can I get my record sealed?